 PATRICK BLINDAUER has had a lifelong love of puzzles, from the time his mom bought him Mr. Light and his dad shared his Games magazines.
 He caught the theater bug in junior high and studied theatre at Webster Conservatory in St. Louis, MO.
 Go Gorloks!

 Patrick then moved to NYC, where he worked on various projects, appeared in 7 episodes of Strangers with Candy, and had a line in A Beautiful Mind.

 Patrick’s life took at definite turn for the better when he quit smoking cigarettes and took up solving crosswords in the summer of 2004.
 He decided to try his hand at construction, and saw his first puzzle published in The New York Times on July 21, 2005 (a Thursday).
 He has since written over 60 puzzles for the Times, including a week-long puzzle contest similar to his Puzzlefests.
 His work has also appeared in places like the Washington Post, the Wall Street Journal, and GAMES magazine.

-When he’s not making puzzles, Patrick can be found performing around St. Louis or cavorting with his wife and toddler.
+When he’s not making puzzles, Patrick can be found performing around St. Louis, teaching music for shows, or cavorting with his kiddo at City Museum.